Data Processing Agreement

 • Carry out prior consultations with supervisory authorities when a privacy impact assessment renders it necessary

-Assistance as set out above, shall be carried out to the extent necessary taking into account the Controller’s need, the nature of the processing and the information available to the Processor.
+Assistance as set out above, shall be carried out to the extent necessary and acting reasonably, taking into account the Controller’s need, the nature of the processing and the information available to the Processor.

 Any use of the information systems and the Personal Data that contravenes established routines, instructions from the Controller or applicable data protection legislation, as well as any security breaches, shall be treated as a discrepancy.